microsoft/reverse-proxy/docs/docfx/articles/configproviders.md

 When the provider wants to provide new configuration to the proxy it should first load that configuration in the background, optionally validate it using the [IConfigValidator](xref:Microsoft.ReverseProxy.Service.IConfigValidator), and only then signal the `IChangeToken` from the prior `IProxyConfig` instance that new data is available.
 The proxy will call `GetConfig()` again to retrieve the new data.

 There are important differences when reloading configuration vs the first configuration load.
 - The new configuration will be diffed against the current one and only modified routes or clusters will be updated.
-The update will be applied atomically and will only affect new requests, not request current in progress.
+The update will be applied atomically and will only affect new requests, not request currently in progress.
 - Any errors in the reload process will be logged and the application to continue using the last known good configuration.
 - If `GetConfig()` throws the proxy will be unable to listen for future changes because `IChangeToken`s are single use.

 Once the new configuration has been validated and applied the proxy with register with the new `IChangeToken`.
 Note if there are multiple reloads signaled in close succession the proxy may skip some and load the next available configuration as soon as it's ready.
 Each `IProxyConfig` contains the full configuration state so nothing will be lost.

 ## Example
-The following is an example `IProxyConfigProvider` that has route and cluster manually loaded into it.
+The following is an example `IProxyConfigProvider` that has routes and clusters manually loaded into it.

 ```C#
 namespace Microsoft.Extensions.DependencyInjection